Lorena Rae Flaunts Her Phenomenal Physique In A Mismatched Bikini On Instagram

 Lorena sent pulses racing as she relaxed by the sea in a skimpy mismatched bikini that perfectly suited her incredible figure.
 The two-piece included a white high-neck top that clung tightly to her voluptuous chest and showcased her toned arms and shoulders.
 It hit just past her rib cage, offering her audience a peek at her chiseled abs as well.

 The German hottie appeared to have already gone for a dip, as her long, brunette locks appeared slightly damp as they spilled over one side of her shoulder.
 She also wore a full face of makeup that stayed intact despite being soaking wet.
-It looked to include a light pink blush, shimmering highlighter, nude lipstick, and mascara.
+It looked to include a light pink blush, shimmering highlighter, and nude lipstick.

 Many fans flocked to the comments section of the upload to shower the model with love.